 In addition to the core classes in the Master of Arts in Counseling, you will have the opportunity to choose a concentration and take the following classes.
 Students may choose to complete requirements for both concentrations.
 Students who do this need only complete one Practicum course, but otherwise must complete all coursework in both concentrations.
-Doing so results in a degree of 78 credit hours, and allows for pursuit of licensure as a Professional School Counselor, Professional Counselor with Mental Health Service Provider designation, and Marital and Family Therapist.
+Doing so results in a degree of 78 credit hours, and allows for pursuit of licensure as a Professional School Counselor and Professional Counselor with Mental Health Service Provider designation.

 This concentration provides a professional mental health counseling education and experience.
 Graduates are eligible to pursue professional licensure in most states.
-In Tennessee, graduates with this degree may pursue licensure as both Marital & Family Therapists and Professional Counselors with the Mental Health Service Provider designation.
+In Tennessee, graduates with this degree may pursue licensure as Professional Counselors with the Mental Health Service Provider designation.
 The program consists of 63 credit hours.
 Upon graduation, students will have completed 1,000 hours of clinical contact.

 Contemporary Trends in Marriage & Family Therapy/CMHC